BRPSFM/P4U1/PITCHME.md

 Lake - body of fresh water that has land on all sides
 River - is a long body of fresh water.
 Ocean - is the largest body of water.
 It has salt water.

 ---

+### Let's compare.

+What is similar?

+X and Y both have grass.

+---

+### Let's compare.

+What is similar?

+hill and plain both have grass.

+---

+### Let's compare.

+What is different?

+X is higher than Y.

+---

+### Let's compare.

+What is different?

+mountain is higher than hill.
+hill is higher than plain.

+---
  What are the similarities(same) and the differences?